arrikto/feast/examples/kubeflow-guide/FeastUserGuide.md

 After creating a model we want to deploy it in production and make sure it gets the latest feature data.
 We will use the Online Store to do so.
 More specifically, we spin up an inference service that uses a transformer to fetch the latest feature data and pass it to the model as input.

-Go through the **serve-workflow.ipynb** to find out more about model deployment with Feast.
+Go through the **serve-workflow.ipynb** in `files/notebooks` to find out more about model deployment with Feast.

 **Note**: The service account of the inference service must have “read” access to the required feature definitions.
 At the moment, the **default** service account is used and does **NOT** have permissions.